awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

        Aws::Cryptosdk::KmsKeyring::Builder().Build(CMK_1, {CMK_2, CMK_3});
 ```

 Unlike an encryption keyring that uses all of the specified CMKs, you can decrypt an encrypted message using a decryption keyring that includes CMKs unrelated to the encrypted message, and CMKs that the caller doesn't have permission to use\.
-If a Decrypt call to AWS KMS fails, such as when the caller doesn't have the required permission, the AWS Encryption SDK just skips to the next encrypted data key\.
+If a decrypt call to AWS KMS fails, such as when the caller doesn't have the required permission, the AWS Encryption SDK just skips to the next encrypted data key\.

 ### Using a KMS Discovery Keyring<a name="kms-keyring-discovery"></a>